 As a law firm owner, you know that a strong web presence is essential for success.
 Not only does it give your existing and potential clients a convenient way to find out about your firm and the services you offer, but it also establishes you as an authority in your field.
 When it comes to legal websites, there are several things to keep in mind.
-Ensure that your website is effective by following these best practices:
+Ensure that your legal website is effective by following these best practices:

 Contact information should be clear, and convenient.